Skip to main content

 7 mentions Positive Neutral Negative

-The game has been reported to have significant stability issues, including frequent freezes, crashes, and graphical glitches, particularly when certain actions are performed or when saved in specific locations.
-While players enjoy the gameplay, the persistent bugs detract from the overall experience.
+The game has been reported to have significant stability issues, including frequent freezes, crashes, and graphical glitches, particularly when certain actions are performed or when high settings are used.
+While players enjoy the gameplay, the bugs detract from the overall experience, with some specific sequences causing notable frustration.

 • “The only real gameplay annoyance I encountered, besides one crash and a few graphical glitches, was a bad puzzle sequence in the fourth chapter.”